EsromGile/EsromGile/README.md

-Eli Morse
+![I am a software engineering student at the University of Central Oklahoma.](https://github.com/EsromGile/EsromGile/blob/main/eli-morse-banner.png)

 #### I am a software engineering student at the University of Central Oklahoma.
-![I am a software engineering student at the University of Central Oklahoma.](https://github.com/EsromGile/EsromGile/blob/main/eli-morse-banner.png)

 Something that I will fill in a bit later.